-The Company leases certain office and laboratory space, comprising approximately 48,000 square feet, under a non-cancelable operating lease through June 2023.
+The Company leases certain office and laboratory space from a stockholder of the Company under a non-cancelable operating lease.
+In June 2016, the Company amended the operating lease, extending the term of the lease through June 2023 and agreeing to lease additional space comprising approximately 24,000 square feet in the same building as its existing space.
 The lease is subject to additional charges for common area maintenance and other costs.
 In connection with the lease, the Company entered into a cash-collateralized irrevocable standby letter of credit in the amount of \$0.1 million.
-As of December 31, 2017, future minimum payments under the operating lease are \$12.9 million.
+As of December 31, 2016, future minimum payments under the operating lease are \$13.9 million.

 In January 2015, the Company entered into a sublease for additional laboratory space.
-The sublease was accounted for as an operating lease and expired in September 2017.
-No future payments remain under the sublease.
+The sublease is accounted for as an operating lease and expires in September 2017.
+Under the sublease, total future minimum payments as of December 31, 2016 are \$0.2 million.

-Aggregate contractual rent expense was \$2.3 million, \$1.3 million, and \$1.2 million for the years ended December 31, 2017, 2016, and 2015, respectively.
+Aggregate contractual rent expense for both leases was \$1.3 million, \$1.2 million, and \$0.9 million for the years ended December 31, 2016, 2015, and 2014, respectively.